 It is your body, which I respect.
-But equally, it is important to understand the potential implications of your health in the longer term, and be educated.
+But equally, it is important to understand the potential implications for your health in the longer term, and to be educated.

 For many tattoos, as you will see below, a plethora of heavy metals and toxic chemicals are used to create the works of art on your body.